Cam10001110101/more-control-alternatives/guides/Getting Started with Groq + Brave.md

 - **Privacy-Conscious Users**: Those interested in DeepSeek models but seeking more control over their data

 This guide is not for:
-- Employing rogue technology in a business environment.
+- Employing rogue technology in a business environment or in any unauthorized manner.

 ## Quick Setup Guide